MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

 > [!TIP]
 > - `STRING_NAME` type is also supported
-> -  the key is string name to access the loaded resource (if you path empty string - the resource path will be used as key)
+> - the key - is a name to access the loaded resource (if you path an empty string - the resource path will be used as a key)
-> - See full params list at [Item params](#Item-params-1)
+> - see full params list at [Item params](#Item-params-1)

 ```gdscript
 ThreadedLoader.add([